gvsn970/food-deliver-app-main/food-deliver-app-main/README.md

 # food-deliver-app
 This is a Food Deliver Application using Springboot + React + MongoDB.
-The app is deployed on Heroku : https://neu-eat.herokuapp.com/

 The App enables users to simulate among customer, driver and restaurant in a food delivery system.